 Fast forward a decade or so…

-Before (and during) my pregnancy, I was the healthiest I’ve ever been: I was lean, fit, and strong.
-Now, I’ve lost most of my fitness and muscle (apart from my guns, they’re still there thanks to Princess Pixie who demands to be cuddled and carried a lot).
-I would struggle to run any distance now, whereas I would once do ten miles before work.
-I can’t believe that either, I must have been quite awesome one upon another lifetime.
+Before (and during) my first pregnancy, I was the healthiest I’ve ever been: I was lean, fit, and strong.
+Then I lost most of my fitness and muscle for a while (apart from my guns, they’re still there thanks to Princess Pixie and subsequently here sister, both of whom have demanded to be cuddled and carried a lot).
+I always said I’d get it back though, and I finally have.

-So despite not being ‘big’, I have my flaws.
-I’m not exactly comfortable with being unfit; but I’m accepting of it.
-(That said, I still swim when I can, and I walk.
-A. LOT.)
-I’m ashamed to know I’d be less accepting if it were outwardly obvious.
+I’m ashamed to know I’d be less accepting of being unfit if it were outwardly obvious.
 This is my legacy of having been overweight.

-Yet those things I consider weaknesses in myself, I know I’d encourage others to embrace as personal quirks in themselves (subject to health).
+Yet those things I consider weaknesses in myself, I know I’d encourage others to accept and even embrace (subject to health).

 Since gaining and then losing an extra two stones or so in my early twenties, I have never stopped feeling overweight, irrespective of my size.
 Although I’m relieved to say that has eased since I became a mummy.
 I have a rather strange relationship with my body these days…

 In contrast to my self-criticism, I have a new-found awe and respect for the female body, including – and specifically – my own:

 Because I created the best things on this earth: I grew two human beings.
 I delivered them and nourished them from my body.
 How can I fail to be moved by that when they are the reason for everything?